-Comment: Global Ebola threat demands a global solutionApril 9th, 2014 in Diseases, Conditions, Syndromes /
+Comment: Global Ebola threat demands a global solutionApril 9, 2014 by Dr Ben Neuman in Medicine & Health / Diseases, Conditions, Syndromes

 As a virologist, I am often asked when science will come up with a solution to stop deadly viruses, such as the Ebola outbreak in Guinea.
 With collaborators I have helped to design and/or test over a hundred potentially life-saving antiviral drugs.
 These have led to patents and publications, which are the hallmarks of success in my profession.
 Yet not one of these drugs has ever made it from the lab to market.

 Pharmaceutical companies are businesses - they last only as long as they can continue to make money.
 While a new wonder drug may be hugely profitable in the short-term, the financial health of a company depends on its drug development pipeline, the ability to bring a steady flow of new drugs to the market in the long-term.
 A company is only as strong as its pipeline.